-Bearing design criteria include a 20-year or more fatigue life prediction, dynamic stress limits of 1650 MPa, extreme stress limits of 4000 MPa, and the capability of handling a high degree of static and operating misalignment.
-Timken's proprietary and advanced modeling tool, Syber, considers overall system stiffness and initial imposed bearing misalignment, as well as dynamic misalignment for bearing development.
-To properly model the support arms, the gearbox connection included specific stiffness information for the axial, radial, and tilting stiffness.
-Figures 5 and 6 demonstrate the comparison of load zone and load sharing when converting from an SRB to a TDI design.
+Bearing design criteria includes a 20-year or more fatigue life prediction, dynamic stress limits of 1650 MPa, extreme stress limits of 4000 MPa, and capability to handle a high degree of static and operating misalignment.
+Timken's proprietary and advanced modeling tool, Syber, considers overall system stiffness, initial imposed bearing misalignment, as well as dynamic misalignment for bearing development.
+To properly model the support arms, the gearbox connection included specific stiffness information for the axial, radial and tilting stiffness.
+Figures 5 and 6 demonstrate the comparison of load zone and load sharing when converting from a SRB to a TDI design.

-Figure 5: Equivalent Load Cases
+Figure 5: Equivalent Load Cases:

-Load Zone Calculations for the 240/600 SRB and NP822933-90WA1 TDI:
+Load zone calculations for the 240/600 SRB and NP822933-90WA1 TDI: